sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 redact       |
 -------------|------
 description  | List of items to redact from log messages.
-If a value is provided, it overwrites the default list of items to be redacted. required     | false type         | Array default      | ["password", "passwd", "pass", "api_key", "api_token", "access_key", "secret_key", "private_key", "secret"]
+If a value is provided, it overwrites the default list of items to be redacted.
+**Note**: agent entity `redact` can be centrally managed using sensuctl, the web-ui, or the Sensu entities API.
+The `agent.yaml` file values for this attribute are only used to bootstrap the entity record if it does not already exist.
+required     | false
+type         | Array
+default      | ["password", "passwd", "pass", "api_key", "api_token", "access_key", "secret_key", "private_key", "secret"]